Killing of Genivaldo de Jesus: Death

 On 25 May 2022, at around 12:00 am (UTC-3), on the BR-101 highway, in Umbaúba, south of the state of Sergipe, Federal Highway Police agents Clenilson José dos Santos, Paulo Rodolpho Lima Nascimento, Adeilton dos Santos Nunes, William de Barros Noia and Kleber Nascimento Freitas took part in an operation called Safe Northeast when they asked Genivaldo to stop his motorbike.
 He knew how to drive, but did not have a National Driver's License (CNH).
 His crime would have been driving without a helmet.
 The victim's nephew, Wallison de Jesus, who was nearby, said that Genivaldo "heeded all the commands".
 A police officer asked Genivaldo to lift up his shirt and then he would have claimed that he had psychiatric drugs in his pocket and had a prescription to prove the disorders.
 Videos made by witnesses show that at the beginning of the approach, the agents look at the documentation and search Genivaldo with their hands on his head, swear at him, and the man gets upset.
-Genivaldo reacted to the truculence of the approach and was therefore knocked down and immobilised.
+Genivaldo reacted to the aggressiveness of the approach and was therefore knocked down and immobilised.
 Another video recorded by a witness shows an officer trying to immobilise him with his legs on his neck, while another approaches armed.

 The nephew tried to warn him that his uncle was schizophrenic, but even so, the police officer called for reinforcement, and then a motorbike and another vehicle arrived.
 According to Wallison, the police began to torture Genivaldo, who received a burst of pepper spray, kicks in the legs and stomps on the head.
 Witnesses said he was assaulted for about thirty minutes.
 He was then placed in the vehicle with his hand behind his back, with his legs sticking out.
 While the officers were pressing the boot lid against Genivaldo, one of them threw a gas bomb inside the vehicle.
 A video shows a police officer unlocking such an object and throwing it inside the vehicle.
 White smoke was then seen billowing from the vehicle.
 Wallison reported that an officer then pushed his mother, prompting his sister-in-law to say: "Boy, don't do that".
 The officer replied, "He's better off than us in there".
 The policemen filmed the people who were filming the scene in a threatening tone.
 As soon as Genivaldo stopped struggling and screaming, the policemen put his legs in and closed the back door of the vehicle, got into the car and left the scene.
 Genivaldo was taken to the Civil Police Station of Umbaúba, where he was found to be unconscious.
 He was taken "immediately" to José Nailson Moura Hospital, where his death was confirmed.
 According to the report of the Forensic Medical Institute (IML), Genivaldo's death was caused by mechanical asphyxia and acute respiratory failure.